 (Image source: Quick Sprout)

-You can test different factors, like headlines, colors, buttons, design, calls-to-action, font size and more.
+You can test different factors, like headlines, colors, buttons, website design, calls-to-action, font size and more.

 Even the president uses it.